reflex-frp/reflex-platform/reflex-frp.org/doc/index.rst

 Welcome to Reflex-FRP documentation!
 ==================================

+If you are new to reflex, then check out some :ref:`tutorials`

-This is a work-in progress, so many sections are incomplete or empty...
+This documentation is a work-in-progress, so some of the sections are incomplete or empty.

 Please feel free to contribute to this Documentation by opening a pull-request `here <https://github.com/reflex-frp/reflexfrp.org>`_